sl-cloud/nodejs-coates-test/README.md

 node v12.20.0
 npm 6.14.8

-In Version 1.0.1, axios is used instead of request
+Version 1.0.1, axios is used instead of request

+Version 1.0.2, added output formatting

 Unfortunately during development I tried to downgrade my home development environment from node v12.20.0 to node 8 which caused some issues and wasted some of my time so I decided to do this script using node v12.